-How to Choose Hiking Clothes
+Factors to Consider When Selecting Hiking Clothes

 While the big three gear choices may make up a majority of your pack weight, your clothes are the most important hiking essentials that will be with you the entire trip so they need to fulfill comfort, warmth, and durability.

-So when starting to figure out the clothing you will want to wear for your thru-hike you need to think about the destination, the temperature, and understand what will work out best.
+So when starting to figure out the clothing you will want to wear for your thru-hike you need to think about the destination, and the temperature, and understand what will work out best.
 Thankfully I will dive into all this!

-You’ll have a few keys to successfully planning your clothing system, you will need to learn to layer effectively, understand where your comfort level is with some key materials, be ready to encounter many different weather types, and be prepared for it all to change in a heartbeat.
+You’ll have a few keys to successfully planning your clothing system, you will need to learn to layer effectively, understand where your comfort level is with some key materials, be ready to encounter many different weather types and be prepared for it all to change in a heartbeat.

 Primer on Layering

 Layering is the process of what it sounds like, having multiple layers of clothing you can add or subtract as you get hot or cool off.
-Most mornings you will be in cooler weather, warming while you hike and power through the miles then cool with the end of the day.
+Most mornings you will be in cooler weather, warming while you hike and power through the miles then cool at the end of the day.